YANG-DB/linked-knowledge/LINKEDIN_POST.md

 ## 📝 Final Thoughts

 This started as curiosity about my network.
 It became an experiment in AI-assisted development.
-It ended up being one of the most insightful projects I've built.

 **Three takeaways:**